bassam-h20/basic-circuits-worksheet/README.md

 - Added two more LED lights, two resistors, 4 wires.
 - Yellow LED light connected to port 10, and Green LED light connected to port 11

-- Ciruit is fully operational and code is functional
+- Circuit is fully operational and code is functional
 - Image of circuit can be found uploaded as (LED_circuit3.jpeg)
 ```